josefigueredo/propify-challenge/Challenge.md

 The service do not use inversion of dependency, but suggest that the posible ioc to use is method injection which I will change to constructor injection to easy the testing.
 The model do not use encapsulation, I would use Lombok to write less code (wish it was kotlin).
 The PropertyType class is a candidate to be refactored as an enum.
 I have never used mybatis, so to speed up my refactor I will not use it.
-But in normal conditions I would investigate and learn about it.
+In normal conditions I would investigate and learn about it.
 The class PropertyService says: "Sending the alert should be non-blocking (asynchronous)", so instead of only make that part non-blocking I will use spring's proyect reactor to make the entire app non-blocking in conjunction with r2dbc (mysql flavor) to make the access to de db non-blocking also.

 ## Step 2